I've been a film buff since childhood, and I love writing about and reviewing my favorites.

 A View To A Kill, released in 1985, was Roger Moore's final turn as 007, and thankfully it was a step up from Octopussy.
-Bond visits France and San Francisco as he investigates Max Zorin (Christopher Walken, in a typically awesome, crazy performance) - a multi-millionaire and business magnate who plans to destroy California's Silicon Valley so he can monopolize the world's microchip market.
+Bond visits France and San Francisco as he investigates Max Zorin (Christopher Walken, in a typically awesome, crazy performance) - a multi-millionaire tech business magnate who plans to destroy California's Silicon Valley so he can monopolize the world's microchip market.
 Bond's sidekick this time out is Stacey Sutton, a geologist played by former "Charlie's Angel" Tanya Roberts.
-Tanya couldn't act worth a damn, but MAN, she could fill out a set of satin pajamas!
-Scary new-wave music legend Grace Jones also shows some impressive scenery-chewing ability as Zorin's bat-sh*t crazy bodyguard, "May Day."
+Tanya could never act worth a damn, but boy, she could certainly fill out a set of satin pajamas!
+Scary new-wave music legend Grace Jones also showed some impressive scenery-chewing ability as Zorin's bat-sh*t crazy bodyguard, "May Day."
 I hate to admit it but I have always loved the theme song to this one, by '80s Brit-popsters Duran Duran!

 A View To A Kill has some cool action sequences and set pieces, but Moore - who was 57 years old at the time of filming - was clearly too old for the role by this point.
 As a result, several "stunts" are painfully obvious green-screen trickery, and his love scenes with Roberts end up coming off kinda creepy.
-In his autobiography My Word Is My Bond, Roger says his decision to step down as 007 was finalized while making this film, because Tanya Roberts' mother visited the set one day and he realized that SHE was younger than him.
+In his autobiography My Word Is My Bond, Roger says his decision to step down as 007 was finalized during the making of this film, when Tanya Roberts' mother visited the set one day and Roger realized that SHE was younger than him.
 (Yikes!)

 Nobody Does It Better...